Multiple Locations: Orlando, Florida, United States • Austin, Texas, United States

 EEO Employer Verbiage:

 EA is an equal opportunity employer.
-All employment decisions are made without regard to race, color, national origin, ancestry, sex, gender, gender identity or expression, sexual orientation, age, genetic information, religion, disability, medical condition, pregnancy, marital status, family status or veteran status.
-We will also consider for employment qualified applicants with criminal records in accordance with applicable law.
+All employment decisions are made without regard to race, color, national origin, ancestry, sex, gender, gender identity or expression, sexual orientation, age, genetic information, religion, disability, medical condition, pregnancy, marital status, family status, veteran status, or any other characteristic protected by law.
+EA also makes workplace accommodations for qualified individuals with disabilities as required by applicable law.